Small Business Development Training

 - Training and networking opportunities through our Chamber Luncheon series

 - Listing on our Online Business Directory and printed Member Directory

-- Placement in the Cordova Coupon Book include free ad design
+- Placement in the Cordova Coupon Book including free ad design

 - Access to low-cost cooperative advertising rates in local and statewide publications